kevinzaft/glfhelper/4-3Eglfscript2.0/README_Set_Up.txt

+EDIT: ONLY WORKS WITH WIDESCREEN MONITORS RN (16:9) RATIO.
+Working on fix for non-widescreen things

 1) Must be using NOX on 1280x720 resolution on Windows 64-bit -Sometimes NOX doesnt actually use 1280x720 even if you select it and click apply.
 If this is the case, apply a different res and change it back to 1280x720